durr1602/gyoza/docs/source/configuration.rst

   regions/fragments in a coding gene, this position should refer to the full-length protein sequence
 - ``Replicate``: e.g. ``R1``
-- ``Timepoint``: ``T0``, ``T1``, ``T2``, etc. Please provide at least one T0 sample per group,
+- ``Timepoint``: ``T0``, ``T1``, ``T2``, etc. Please provide at least one T0 sample,
-  other time points are optional.
+  other time points are optional. **T0 samples should not be duplicated for each group**.
 - ``Analyze``: ``y`` (or a different truthy value) to process the sample.
 Leave empty or enter non-truthy value to exclude from analysis.
-Corresponding T0 samples and matching replicates are automatically rescued, regardless of the selection.
-In other words, you can select a single replicate for each group you want to analyze.
+Column ignored when ``process_all_samples`` is enabled in the config.
 - ``Report``: ``y`` (or a different truthy value) to include the sample in the HTML report.
   Leave empty or enter non-truthy value to exclude from the report.
-Samples marked for reporting are rescued as describe above and will be automatically analyzed.
+Samples marked for reporting are automatically analyzed.
+Column ignored when ``process_all_samples`` is enabled in the config.

 Finally, additional columns can be added by the user to specify what makes this sample unique (other than ``Replicate`` and ``Timepoint``).

+Several or all of these additional columns should correspond to what we refer to as:

+- sample attributes: what makes an unscreened library unique (minimally ``Mutated_seq``)
+- screening attributes: what makes a screened library unique

-List the minimal set of columns in the layout that make samples unique as the **sample attributes** in the config under ``project``.
+Please specify both by listing the corresponding columns in the config under ``project``.

 Sample attributes may include ``Mutated_seq`` or a combination of attributes that recapitulate ``Mutated_seq`` (as illustrated by the toy dataset).
-Sample attributes also typically include the selective pressure (``Drug``) and any other important qualifier for which there can be different values depending on the sample.
+Screening attributes on the other hand typically include the selective pressure (e.g. ``Drug``).
+In the sample layout, for the columns that corresponding to screening attributes, please leave empty for all T0 samples.

-In summary, a “sample” is any unique combination of ``Replicate`` + ``Timepoint`` + ``sample attributes`` and should be associated to 1 or 2 fastq files, for the forward and reverse reads, respectively.
+In summary, a “sample” is any unique combination of ``Replicate`` + ``Timepoint`` + ``sample attributes`` + ``screening attributes`` and should be associated to 1 or 2 fastq files, for the forward and reverse reads, respectively.

 .. _codon-table: